Bond denied for Chesapeake OBGYN accused of performing unnecessary surgeries

-A judge on Friday denied bond to the Chesapeake obstetrician and gynecologist who's accused of performing needless surgeries on women without their consent.
+On Friday, a judge denied bond to the Chesapeake obstetrician and gynecologist who's accused of performing needless surgeries on women without their consent.

 In December, Javaid Perwaiz pleaded not guilty to the crimes.
 He faces numerous charges like healthcare fraud, aggravated identity theft, false statements related to healthcare matters and forfeiture.